 We are a clinical stage pharmaceutical company with a limited operating history.
 Pharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 To date, we have focused primarily on developing our lead product candidate, CPI-444, which is currently our only product candidate that has undergone clinical development, and researching additional product candidates.
 We have incurred significant operating losses since we were founded in January 2014 and have not yet generated any revenue from sales.
 If our products are not approved, we may never generate any revenue.
-We incurred a net loss of \$0.2 million for the year ended December 31, 2014 and \$25.3 million for the nine months ended September 30, 2015.
+We incurred a net loss of \$0.2 million for the period from January 27, 2014 (inception) to December 31, 2014 and \$31.3 million for the year ended December 31, 2015.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444, and as we develop other product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain it in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and results of operations.